 Within the Delray Beach Planning Area, is Lake Ida the southernmost of five interconnected lakes called the Chain-of-Lakes.
 The Chain-of-Lakes is an integral part of the drainage system for central and southern Palm Beach County.
-While these waterbodies are lakes, the hydrology is atypical of lake/watershed regime, due to interconnection with the Central and Southern Flood Control Project, and the Lake Worth Drainage District.
-LINK TO STRATEGIC PARTNERSHIPS.
+While these waterbodies are lakes, the hydrology is atypical of a lake/watershed regime, due to the interconnection with the Central and Southern Flood Control Project, and the Lake Worth Drainage District.